mindarc/backend-assessment/README.md

 Introduction
 ---
 Thanks for taking the time to complete this backend technical assessment.
-We will be focusing on code quality (reusability, readability, maintainability, etc.) and your eye for detail.
-Feel free to add libraries and edit the HTML files as required.
-Bonus points if SASS/LESS is used.
+We will be focusing on code quality (reusability, readability, maintainability, etc.).
+You will be required to setup a Magento 2 Instance to test the modules and be flexible to work on any instance without conflicts (for code reusability)

 *Estimated Time: 3h*